inspektor-gadget/inspektor-gadget/docs/gadgets/trace/capabilities.md

 The meaning of the columns is:

 * `SYSCALL`: the system call that caused the capability to be exercised
-* `CAP`: capability number.
+* `CAP`: capability number
-* `CAPNAME`: capability name in a human friendly format.
+* `CAPNAME`: capability name in a human friendly format
-* `AUDIT`: whether the kernel should audit the security request or not.
+* `AUDIT`: whether the kernel should audit the security request or not
 * `VERDICT`: whether the capability was present (allow) or not (deny)

 ```bash